jmares79/marketing/README.md

 * Ok, User is not useful, I need another type of objects to be saved, how do I do that?
  - Just create a new entity with the desired structure and a mapper, similar to the existing one, to map the data and perform the bidirectional transfer between the entity and the DB, and don't forget to create the test first (If you're on TDD) or after (Becase we need it!)

+## Testing and mocking object

+A test was created to show how to do it and how to mock some needed objects for it.

+A *UserMapperTest* is in place, that tests finding and saving different types of users.
+It basically was done by mocking (Via the PHPUnit API) the needed objects that the mapper needs, in our case a mocked adapter and a mocked user.

+Then, we set the values we need for several of the mocked object's methods to return in order to test every possible case in the codebase, using a data provider (Also PHPUnit API).

+It heavily relies on the `method(<name>)` and `willReturn(<value>)` in order to set, in every test iteration, the desired values.

 ## How to execute